 BB entry address + uOp offset + history/whatever the specific predictor needs.

-An issue – there might be multiple BB entry addresses
+An issue – there might be multiple BB entry addresses so this might lead to a duplication of the same instruction in the VP predictor.
+If we use last value prediction it is not a problem.

 up offset is needed when we predict more than one value in a BB.